Group Coaching Sign Up Open Now - £90pm - Next Cohort Begins Spring 2025 |

 This part of the exercise forces us to think pragmatically.

-Being afraid of a conversation, for example, gets confused by the nervous system with a live or death fear response.
-We can often benefit from realising that we can handle setbacks if and when they arise, and that a setback does not equal the end of the story.
+Being afraid to have a conversation, for example, gets confused by the nervous system with a life-or-death fear response.
+We often benefit from realising that we can handle setbacks if & when they arise, & that a setback does not equal the end of the story.

-This steps gets your prefrontal cortex (the rational, thinking part of the brain) involved in this process, and gives us a more realistic, refreshing approach.
+This steps gets your prefrontal cortex into brainstorming mode, which gives us a more reasonable, refreshing approach.

 Brainstorm all of the potential benefits of making an attempt, or having a partial success.